pwyf/ati/2018/agencies/uk-fco.md

 The FCO provides information for all project attributes indicators in the IATI format except for sub-national location which is not published at all.

-Four out of the seven indicators for joined-up development data are published in an IATI format, namely aid type, flow type, finance type and tied aid status.
+Four out of the seven indicators for joined-up development data are published in the IATI format, namely aid type, flow type, finance type and tied aid status.
 However, conditions, tenders and contracts are not published at all.

-The FCO does not provide any information for the performance indicators, neither on IATI nor in other formats.
+The FCO does not provide any information for the performance indicators, neither via the IATI registry nor in other formats.

-Disbursements and expenditures as well as project budgets are published in IATI but data for any of the other finance and budget indicators is not published.
+Disbursements and expenditures as well as project budgets are published to IATI but data for any of the other finance and budget indicators is not published.
 Neither is a forward-looking total organisation budget nor are disaggregated budgets being made available.